memfault/interrupt/_drafts/arm-cortex-m-exceptions-and-nvic.md

 ## ARM Exception Model Overview

-An exception is defined in the ARM specification as a "a condition that changes the normal flow of control in a program" [^4].
+An exception is defined in the ARM specification as "a condition that changes the normal flow of control in a program" [^4].

 You will often see the terms "interrupt" and "exception" used interchangeably.
 However, in the ARM documentation, "interrupt" is used to describe a type of "exception".
 Exceptions are identified by the following pieces of information:

+{: #exception-number}

-- **Exception Number** This number gives the offset within the **Vector Table** where the address of the routine for the exception can be found.
+- **Exception Number** A unique number used to reference a particular exception (starting at **1**).
+This number is also used as the offset within the **Vector Table** where the address of the routine for the exception can be found.
 The routine is usually referred to as the **Exception Handler** or **Interrupt Service Routine** (**ISR**) and is a pointer to the function which runs when the exception is triggered.
 The ARM hardware will automatically look up this function pointer